Over the past decade, the impact that nutrition has on athletic performance has become increasingly clear

 - Industry-relevant placements available (subject to student numbers)

-- Guest speakers from academia and industry compliment course content.
+- Guest speakers from academia and industry complement course content

 Postgraduate study in Applied Sports Nutrition will not only upgrade your academic and professional skills, but allow you to practice skills and competencies needed to work as a sports nutrition practitioner.